enricobottazzi/ZKverse/README.md

 **Why is zero knowledge**?
 Because you don’t even have to reveal you the inputs!
 This is really important for privacy perserving applications as well!

-I can execute an hash function (non reversable function) and I’ll give you the result of the function + the proof and from these two pieces you will be able to verify that I run the function correctly without knowing the inputs of the function (this is the zero knowledge part!).
+I can execute an hash function (non reversable function) and I’ll give you the result of the function + the proof and from these two pieces the verifier is  be able to verify that I run the function correctly without knowing the inputs of the function (this is the zero knowledge part!).

 The cool thing of the ZKP is that it allows: